swiftlang/swift-evolution/proposals/nnnn-closure-isolation-control.md

   func isolatedParameter(_ actor: isolated any Actor) {
     Task {
-      // not okay to access actor
+      // not okay to access self
     }
   }
 }